AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48293-composite-products-go-out-of-stock.md

 1. Run the cron.
 1. Ship the order and add qty to the simple product making it in stock.
 1. Run the cron.
-1. Check the product availability on the front end.
+1. Check the product availability on the storefront.

 <u>Expected results</u>: